deepjavalibrary/d2l-java/chapter_multilayer-perceptrons/index.md

 Throughout, we focus on applying models to real data, aiming to give the reader a firm grasp not just of the concepts but also of the practice of using deep networks.
-We punt matters relating to the computational performance, scalability and efficiency of our models to subsequent chapters.
+We put matters relating to the computational performance, scalability and efficiency of our models to subsequent chapters.

 ```toc